Get your coin. Make rent.

 The final scene is your chance to bring everyone back together again, show how the two plots have cancelled one another out, and to restore the status quo.
 Every episode ends the same way: with the roommates barely getting by.

 Because one of the plots succeeded only to be cancelled out almost immediately after, this scene is an opportunity for irony, wry quips, and a dash of pathos.
-Find the joke that perfectly sums up this saucy situation, and end there.
+Find the final punchline, and end there.
 This final scene should take 1-4 minutes.

 Runtime

-Going For Broke is designed for 40-45 minute episodes.
-The traditional sitcom is 22 minutes long, which means that for every two minutes of roleplaying you can imagine it as equating to one minute of screen time.
+Going For Broke is designed for 45-75 minute episodes.
+The traditional sitcom is 22 minutes long, which means that for every 2-3 minutes of roleplaying you can imagine it as one minute of screen time.

 Answering Your Classic Question